Worried about your voice?

 The main symptom of a voice problem is experiencing a change in your normal voice quality.
 Different symptoms and changes in voice quality can include:

 There are many conditions and factors which can cause voice problems in both children and adults.
-Conditions in children and adults which can cause voice problems include:
+Conditions in adults which can cause voice problems include:

 A voice problem will usually be diagnosed by an ear, nose and throat specialist and a speech and language therapist.
 An initial assessment carried out by the speech and language therapist will help to determine whether an individual has a voice problem and also the severity of their problem.
 The ear, nose and throat specialist and speech and language therapist will work together to identify the exact cause of the voice problem.
 The initial assessment will help to determine what the best method of treatment will be for each individual.